 5. Totally Kid Carousel – Harlem

 Open May-October; hours vary

-Local artist Milo Mottola built this funky carousel based on children's drawings of animals, making it truly one of a kind.
+Local artist Milo Mottola built this funky carousel in Riverbank State Park based on children's drawings of animals, making it truly one of a kind.
 It's gorgeous, with stunning views of the Hudson River and the George Washington Bridge.
 Be warned: Hours are sporadic, even in the summer.

 The Prospect Park Carousel makes for a great stop after the zoo or playground.
 Photo by Paul Martinka